Breaching a military operations center under the quiet cover of nightfall was my first penetration testing experience.

 Not all penetration tests are the same.
 A web application test, for example, will require different techniques and attack vectors for specific vulnerabilities when compared to a social engineering penetration test.

 The type of tests we conduct will be determined by an organization’s needs and identified early with a detailed scope of work that clarifies testing parameters, the contract, and the rules of engagement.
+One organization may want an extensive test (Amazon Web Services) AWS pentest of their cloud-hosted infrastructure, another may want a physical test of their building's security.
 The most common types of penetration tests are:

 Network penetration testing: Targets the design, implementation, and maintenance of a network’s infrastructure such as servers, firewalls, routers, and switches.